mythz/jquip/README.md

 Has 90% of the good parts of jQuery (rest to be added plugins as needed), small enough to drop-in as source saving an external js reference.

 ### Automatically downloads parts needed for older browsers
-Sizzle.js is only added on demand (if needed) from [cdnjs.com](http://cdnjs.com) for browsers that need it (i.e. <=IE7) as we believe is the optimal way to download shims for browsers that need it.
+Sizzle.js is only added on demand (if it's not already included) from [cdnjs.com](http://cdnjs.com) for browsers that need it (i.e. <=IE7) as we believe it's the optimal way to download shims for browsers that need it.

 Most code has been ported from jQuery or Zepto.js and optimized where possible, e.g. internals use underscore's native `_.each` over jquery's slower `$.each` etc.